CSC207-UofT/course-project-team-scouts/phase1/design_document.md

   - The entirety of our Phase 1 has been *extending* on our code from Phase 0 while minimizing any *modification* of our existing code.
     - Overall, our project has been open to extension while closed for modification, with some exceptions.
   - We have added features like a **new login system**, **team creation feature**, **adding the factory design pattern**.
 All of these added features have not required any existing classes to be modified very much.
-  - Other changes in our project, like **updating the search methodology** and **upgrading presenter classes**, have required changes to existing classes, but these changes are mostly extensions (rather than replacing existing code).
+  - Other changes in our project, like **updating the search methodology** and **upgrading presenter classes**, *have* required changes to existing classes.
+    - This should happen less in Phase 2, when we have finalized the core functionality and are more focused on extending functionality.
 - Liskov Substitution Principle
   - Our use of interfaces and parent classes allows many subtypes to be substituted for their parent classes.
   - For example, the `Defender`, `Goalkeeper`, and other subclasses of `Player`, as well as `Player` itself, can all be added to `PlayerDatabase` using the `addEntity` method.